Embark Behavioral Health

 • Make a playlist of songs that represent and celebrate your growth since treatment and play it often to remind you of how awesome you are.

 • Share your positive playlists with friends and see if the music helps them, too.
 Everyone can use music to work for them.

 • Some classical music can actually improve your study skills, so why not give it a try?
 Or make a study playlist of music that is not distracting and maybe helps you focus better as you study.

 • Learn to sing or play a musical instrument (or a new one) and see what happens when you grow and learn new things.
 There is so much power in creating music, too.

 • If you are already musical, find ways to play with new people, especially if your former music friends are no longer in your scope of mental health.
 In addition to experiencing the power of making music, you can also find amazing new friendships with like-minded musicians who honor your mental health.

 • Try new genres of music by choosing a new genre each week.
 If you like the new genre, you have increased your playlist and also expanded your mind.

 Perhaps you have never really thought about how much music impacts your mind and especially your mental health.
 It is not a difficult tool to add to your box of mental tools, it mainly requires creating an awareness of what you are putting into your mind.
 By consciously making choices of what you do and do not listen to, you can choose the musical and lyrical messages that are going into your mind.
 In addition to all of the skills that you have already put into practice in your life, you now have another way to help you actively choose your mental health each day.

 Unleash the power of music in your life and find even more joy and strength.
-Potomac Programs can be a reference point of mental health for you.
+Embark Behavioral Health can be a reference point of mental health for you.
 For questions call 1-855-809-0409.